scala/docs.scala-lang/_getting-started/index.md

 * [Our list of some popular Scala books](/books.html).

 ## Getting Help
 There are a multitude of mailing lists and real-time chat channels in case you want to quickly connect with other Scala users.
-Check out our [community](https://scala-lang.org/community/) page a list of these resources and where to reach out for help.
+Check out our [community](https://scala-lang.org/community/) page for a list of these resources, and for where to reach out for help.